What is Female to Male Top Surgery?

 Recovery times will vary from person to person based on your personal healing abilities, the technique chosen by your surgeon, and on how much breast tissue is removed.
 Most clients find they can return to school or work within about two weeks.

 You will be fitted with a compression garment after surgery, which helps to reduce swelling and keep your new shape intact.
 You will need to sleep on your back for at least the first week, being careful to avoid strenuous exercise or heavy lifting.
 Within 4-6 weeks you can resume your normal workout routine at the gym.

 How long will I need to wear a compression garment following surgery?

 You will need to wear your compression garment for at least two weeks following your FTM top surgery in San Francisco to assist your body in the healing process.
 This helps minimize any post-operative swelling and encourages your skin to tighten so it can assume its new shape.

 Why should I choose Align Surgical?

-Internationally respected for his research in plastic, reconstructive and aesthetic surgery, Dr. Satterwhite and Dr. Gurjala are truly world-class surgeons.
+Internationally respected for his research in plastic, reconstructive and aesthetic surgery, Dr. Satterwhite, Dr. Rodriguez, and Dr. Gurjala are truly world-class surgeons.
 Dr. Satterwhite has been serving the transgender community in San Francisco and the Bay Area for over two decades, delivering comprehensive care and stunning results in a compassionate, discreet setting.